Argyrochosma jonesii: Distribution and habitat

 Argyrochosma jonesii is known in the United States from California, Arizona, Nevada, and southern Utah and in Mexico from Sonora, particularly within the Mojave and Sonoran Deserts.
 It grows on calcareous or igneous cliffs and ledges, at an altitude from 600 to 1900 m.

 Conservation

-Under the NatureServe conservation status system, A. jonesii is ranked as apparently secure (G4), but it is considered critically imperiled in Utah.
+Under the NatureServe conservation status system, A. jonesii is ranked as apparently secure (G4), but it is considered critically imperiled (S1) in Utah and imperiled (S2) in Nevada.

 Cultivation

 It prefers high light, and moist-dry to dry, well-drained soil, perhaps of high pH.